tishachawla-jg/The_Techies.io/README.md

 # PROJECT DESCRIPTION

-Our Project SHE is centered upon the idea of women empowerment.Women are a multitasker and it is essential to have a sound body and mind to persevere this unique power in them.Women are key in maintaining healthy families and access the health system more than men, both for themselves and on behalf of their children.
+Our Project SHE is centered upon the idea of women empowerment.
+Women are a multitasker and it is essential to have a sound body and mind to persevere this unique power in them.Women are key in maintaining healthy families and access the health system more than men, both for themselves and on behalf of their children.
 Across her lifespan, a woman’s health status not only  matters to herself but also to her family ,so it is essential to that they have sound mind and body .
 We have created this website to make it all simpler for them.
 We have looked at it from our own point of you and tried to incorporate as many features as possible.